markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 My [Remedy]() module is another API wrapper, this time for the ITSM tool BMC Remedy.
 At the time I wrote this module I was working somewhere that used BMC Remedy and the interface for it back then was pretty clunky.
 Being able to pull data out of it via PowerShell allowed me to automate a lot of reporting that I needed to generate, as well as hook it up to the next module in this list (SlackBot) to allow my team to query tickets / changes / assets as part of a Slack conversation.

-**Should you still use it?** This is another one where I'm not sure.
+**Should you use it?** This is another one where I'm not sure.
 I haven't worked somewhere with BMC Remedy for a while.
 If you're using the version of Remedy I had when I wrote it (which I think was v6) then I suspect it will still work, but I doubt its compatible with any subsequent versions.

 ### SlackBot